 The Importance of Ancient Israel

 The Israelites left an extraordinary religious and ethical legacy.
 They were some of the first monotheists, worshipping a single god, whom they referred to as Yahweh.
 Their religious texts from the ancient world, including the Hebrew Scriptures, served as the foundational texts of Judaism.
 The Hebrew Scriptures were also the basis of the Christian Old Testament, and Islam (see Chapter 9) recognizes parts of the scriptures as divine revelations.
 There were other, widespread religious influences as well.
-For example, Christians (see chapters 7 and 8) and Muslims consider many of the figures, including Abraham, Moses, and David, and teachings, like the Ten Commandments, from the Hebrew Scriptures to be very important.
+For example, Christians and Muslims (see chapters 7 and 8) and Muslims consider many of the figures, including Abraham, Moses, and David, and teachings, like the Ten Commandments, from the Hebrew Scriptures to be very important.
 Furthermore, the Hebrew Scriptures contained the idea that everyone, regardless of status, was bound to obey the law.

 The United Kingdom of Israel was a “golden age,” associated with the creation of a unified, wealthy state with its new capital in Jerusalem.
 This civilization had well-developed religious traditions, political power vested in a king, monumental architecture, and administrative innovations.
 It also maintained a strong military, multiple tributary states, long-distance trade networks, and well-established diplomatic relationships with foreign states.